-For a small island, St. Barths has a wide variety of beaches, all of which are open to the public and all of which are lined with beautiful white sand.
-Here you'll find the typical Caribbean resort beaches with their hotels, restaurants and watersports centers, but also some hidden strands inhabited mostly by locals, celebrities -- or nobody at all.
-St. Barths also is one of the Caribbean's most popular destinations for topless and nude sunbathing, so even if you're not prepared to show it all, be prepared to see it all.
+For a small island, St. Barths (also known as Saint Barthélemy or St. Barts) has a wide variety of beaches, all of which are lined with beautiful white sand and open to the public.
+On St. Barths, you'll find the typical Caribbean resort hotels with private beaches, restaurants, and watersports centers, but you'll also discover some hidden strands inhabited mostly by locals, celebrities—or nobody but yourself.

-Shell Beach is unique on St. Barths because it's the only major beach located "in town," in this case in the heart of the capital city of Gustavia.
-The beach has calm waters and is a welcome respite after a day spent in the shops and boutiques in town.
-For a little adventure, there's the opportunity to do some cliff-diving, and the Do Brazil restaurant -- co-owned by tennis legend Yannick Noah -- offers reasonably priced (for St. Barths, anyway) lunch, dinner, and cocktails by the sea.
+Shell Beach usually has calm waters and is a welcome respite after a day spent in the shops and boutiques in town.
+For a little adventure, there's the opportunity to do some cliff-diving, and plenty of restaurants for lunch, dinner, and cocktails by the sea.

-The beach is lined with hotels and restaurants, as well as water-sports outfitters, so you'll never be lacking for something to see, do, eat or drink here.
+The beach is lined with hotels and restaurants as well as water-sports outfitters, so you'll never be lacking for something to see, do, eat, or drink here.

-Like all of St. Barths' beaches it has white sand, and the calm waters make for good snorkeling.
-The Eden Rock resort, built on a rocky prominence, splits the beach in two.
-Lay back and watch the occasional plane take off and land at the island's nearby airport.
+Like all of St. Barths' beaches it has white sand, and its calm waters make for good snorkeling.
+However, St. Jean Beach is actually two separate beaches separated by Eden Rock, which is home to a resort of the same name and a place where you can lay back and watch the occasional plane take off and land at the nearby airport.

-Saline BeachThe path leading to Saline Beach is short but can be a bit tricky; however, it is well worthwhile especially if you enjoy nude sunbathing (head to the left of the path for the unofficial naturist section of the beach).
-There's no services or shade on the beach, however, so even if you leave your swimsuit at home be sure to bring your own food, drinks, umbrellas and chairs.
-Windier and a bit rougher than some other St. Barths beaches, so be careful if you swim on this unprotected beach.
+Saline Beach doesn't have any services or shade on the beach, however, so even if you leave your swimsuit at home be sure to bring your own food, drinks, umbrellas, and chairs.
+Saline Beach is also windier and a bit rougher than some other St. Barths beaches, so be careful if you swim on this unprotected beach.

 Also known as Rockefeller Beach, Colombier is worlds away from the island's bustling capital, with calm waters, good snorkeling, and privacy aplenty.
 It does lack services, however, so bring plenty of drinks, snacks, and other beach supplies if you plan to spend the day.
-Locals often camp overnight here, as well.